Los Angeles, California

 Each year, the Los Angeles Arboretum and Botanic Garden also hosts the Moonlight Forest – Lantern Art Festival, a family-friendly event that showcases lantern and light installations, interactive experiences, as well as plenty of cultural exhibitions.
 I had the opportunity of attending this festival and I was truly awed by the intricate lantern art depicting plants, dragons, and exotic animals.
 This festival also features live performances, including acrobats.

 Digital nomads who are visiting Los Angeles in November will be able to sit down to a traditional American Thanksgiving feast at most restaurants in the city.
 In fact, if you manage to land yourself an invitation for dinner at someone’s house, you’ll be able to enjoy a more authentic Thanksgiving experience.
-A secular holiday, Thanksgiving is an integral part of American culture and tables are often laden with roasted turkeys, cranberry jelly, candied yams, Brussel sprouts, mashed potatoes, and the likes.
+A secular holiday, Thanksgiving is an integral part of American culture and tables are often laden with roasted turkeys, cranberry jelly, candied yams, Brussels sprouts, mashed potatoes, and the likes.

 Los Angeles Nightlife